List of Disney's Mulan characters: Fa Li

 Fa Li (voiced by Freda Foh Shen, portrayed by Rosalind Chao in the live-action film) is Fa Zhou's wife and Mulan's mother.
 After Mulan gets hay in her hair, she sends her inside so the dressers can bathe and dress her in time for her meeting with the matchmaker, later consoling her when the matchmaker rejects her.
-Along with Grandmother Fa, she is shocked at Li Shang's arrival, as they believed she would bring a man home.
+Along with Grandmother Fa, she is shocked at Li Shang's arrival, as they never believed she would bring a man home.
 Mulan II reveals that the only other child she likes is Sha-Ron.

 Grandmother Fa

 Grandmother Fa (voiced by June Foray, singing voice provided by Marni Nixon) is Mulan's grandmother, who encourages her to find a husband and gives her an apple, pendant, jade necklace and Cri-Kee to make her look perfect.
 After Mulan leaves, she picks up a lantern and prays to the ancestors, awakening First Ancestor Fa.
-Along with Fa Li, she is shocked at Li Shang's arrival, as they believed she would bring a man home.
+Along with Fa Li, she is shocked at Li Shang's arrival, as they never believed she would bring a man home.
 Despite this, she lets him stay for dinner.
 In Mulan II, she plays a game in the house of Fa and brings food for Mulan and Shang.
 The character is absent in the live-action adaptation, being replaced by Hua Xiu.